IBM/drawIT/README.md

 <details><summary>Input Formats</summary>

+1. Data
-1. JSON - Input is from tool-generated JSON/YAML for existing infrastructure.
+- JSON : Input is from tool-generated JSON/YAML for existing infrastructure.
-2. RIAS - Input is from user-created code that accesses RIAS APIs for existing infrastructure.
+- RIAS : Input is from user-created code that accesses RIAS APIs for existing infrastructure.
-3. Terraform - Input is from Terraform state file for existing infrastructure.
+- Terraform : Input is from Terraform state file for existing infrastructure.
+2. Diagram-as-Code
-4. diagram-as-code: Input is user-created Python code.
+- Python : Input is user-created Python code.

 </details>